gmorton2/Genetic-Alogrithm-Project/README.txt

 Project 2 — GA + ANN
 Introduction
-	You will recall the lecture discussions of Genetic Algorithms (GAs) and “Feed-Forward” MultiLayer Perceptrons (MLPs), one of the variants of Artificial Neural Networks (ANNs).
+	You will recall the lecture discussions of Genetic Algorithms (GAs) and “Feed-Forward” MultiLayer Perceptrons (MLPs), one of the variants of Artificial Neural Networks (ANNs).
 In this project we will seed a GA with a population of MLPs.
 Then, rather than use backpropagation learning for a single MLP with a fixed node layout, we will use the GA mating and survival mechanism to attempt to learn a good MLP architecture over several generations of MLP "critters".
 	To do this, we will judge the fitness of individual MLP critters through a set of pre-classed Feature vectors.
 These fitness results will help determine which of the current generation of critters should mate to generate new kids for the next generation, and which older critters should be purged from the